open-contracting-extensions/ocds_project_extension/README.md

 A buyer plans a contracting process for the design of a bridge.

 The contracting process is part of an infrastructure project which covers the design, construction and supervision of the bridge.
-Information about the infrastructure project is disclosed in `planning/project`.
+Information about the infrastructure project is disclosed in `planning.project`.

-The buyer publishes a separate [Open Contracting for Infrastructure Data Standard](https://standard.open-contracting.org/infrastructure/) (OC4IDS) dataset, describing its infrastructure projects. `planning/project/id` and `planning/project/uri` reference the project's identifier and URI in the OC4IDS dataset. `sector` reference's the project's classification in the [OC4IDS sector codelist](https://standard.open-contracting.org/infrastructure/latest/en/reference/codelists/#projectsector).
+The buyer publishes a separate [Open Contracting for Infrastructure Data Standard](https://standard.open-contracting.org/infrastructure/) (OC4IDS) dataset, describing its infrastructure projects. `planning.project.id` and `planning.project.uri` reference the project's identifier and URI in the OC4IDS dataset. `sector` reference's the project's classification in the [OC4IDS sector codelist](https://standard.open-contracting.org/infrastructure/latest/en/reference/codelists/#projectsector).

 The contracting process (and infrastructure project) are funded through a project in the national budget to upgrade the nation's highways.
-The name and identifier of the project in the national budget are disclosed in `budget/project` and `budget/projectID`.
+The name and identifier of the project in the national budget are disclosed in `budget.project` and `budget.projectID`.

 ```json
 {